-A certificate, T-shirt, and ribbon will be given to all students to acknowledge participation as a state finalist (T-shirt availability subject to budget constraints).
+A certificate, T-shirt, and ribbon will be given to all students to acknowledge participation as a state finalist.
+T-shirt availability is subject to budget constraints.

 A rosette will be awarded to the best project in each discipline in each class.

 "Best in Discipline" - 24 awards

-A glass plaque and a \$50 cash award will be awarded to the best overall project in each class.
+A plaque and a cash award will be awarded to the best overall project in each class.

 "Best in Class" - 4 awards

-A glass plaque and a \$100 cash award will be awarded to the best overall project.
-"Best in Fair" 1 award
+A plaque and a cash award will be awarded to the best overall project.

-Fair" - 1 award
+"Best in Fair" - 1 award

-A glass plaque and a \$100 cash award will be awarded to the supervising teacher of the student(s) winning "Best in Fair". - 1 award
+A plaque and a cash award will be awarded to the supervising teacher of the student(s) winning "Best in Fair". - 1 award

-All awards will be based on the criteria given on the official judge's scoring sheet.
+All awards will be based on the criteria given on the official judge's 2024 Social Studies Fair Score Sheet .
 Judging team leaders will represent judges from Classes I, II, III, and IV in the determination of overall winners.

-Appendix I

-Information Processing Skills
+Appendix I: Information Processing Skills